schaunwheeler/nytimes_api_example/README.md

 * Error handling for the API connection (retry on timeout, etc.)
 * Command-line argument parsing to allow feeding of API key, search terms, etc.
 * Formal logging rather than simple print commands
+* Set up api calls and page builds as separate collections of functions intead of one long script.

 ### Analysis
 * Automate interpretation of LDA topics (use component probilities to decide how many topics to include, etc.)